 - The dangers of "setting and forgetting"

 - How to choose a rebalancing method

-This comparison shows the performance of two portfolios during the period 1987 to 2012.
-Each portfolio starts out with a traditional allocation of 60 percent stocks and 40 percent bonds.
+This comparison shows the performance of two portfolios during the period of 1987 to 2013.
+Each portfolio starts out with a traditional allocation of 60% stocks and 40% bonds.
 One is rebalanced annually, and the other is not.
-The rebalanced portfolio experienced lower volatility and higher risk-adjusted returns.2
+The rebalanced portfolio experienced lower volatility and higher risk-adjusted returns.1

 How Merrill Edge Can Help